AfricasTalkingLtd/africastalking-php/README.md

 ```

-## Documentation

-The documentation for the API is available [here](http://docs.africastalking.com/).

 ## Issues

-If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/AfricasTalkingLtd/africastalking-node.js/issues).
+If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/AfricasTalkingLtd/africastalking-php/issues).